Black Airbnb guests questioned by police serve notice to sue

-LOS ANGELES (AP) — Three black people are planning to sue a Southern California police department over what they say was an excessive response to a racially motivated 911 call, but police say their officers’ response was polite, brief and nothing out of the ordinary.
+LOS ANGELES (AP) — Three black people plan to sue a Southern California police department over what they say was an excessive response to a racially motivated 911 call, but police say their officers’ response was polite, brief and nothing out of the ordinary.

-The Rialto Police Department said Monday that it had received notice of legal action by the three, who were leaving an Airbnb rental with their luggage when a neighbor called police on April 30 to report a burglary in progress.
+The Rialto Police Department said Monday it had received notice of legal action by the three, who were leaving an Airbnb rental with their luggage when a neighbor called police on April 30 to report a burglary in progress.

-The encounter is the latest example of friction between law enforcement and minorities.
+The encounter is the latest example of friction between law enforcement and minorities because of a call to 911.
 Last month, two black men in Philadelphia were arrested after a Starbucks employee called police because they hadn’t bought anything.

-One of the Airbnb renters, Kells Fyffe-Marshall, wrote on social media that they were “surrounded” by seven police cars and told to put up their hands.
-Police said a helicopter was tracking them.
+Also in April, two Native American brothers on a college tour were questioned aggressively by police after a parent called to report her unease over their presence.
+Before that, in Pennsylvania, a golf club co-owner and his father called police on five African American women who they say were playing too slowly.

 Most Read Business Stories